Step back in time…

 As a volunteer or docent, you make history a living experience for Ranch visitors.
 Docents dress in period-appropriate clothing and demonstrate everyday life in a “simpler time,” which you will discover the 19th century was not.

 A docent in the Rock Ledge House will show visitors that when the railroad came to the Pikes Peak Region comforts and technology followed.
-It was just as hard to make a living in the semiarid landscape, but the Chambers family was successful at truck farming because they were innovative.
+It was just as hard to make a living in the semi-arid landscape, but the Chambers family was successful because they were innovative.

 The Orchard House is an elegant country estate built by General William J. Palmer for William and Charlotte Schlater, his sister-in-law and her husband.
 Edwardian society-even here in the west adhered to strict social etiquette.
 Teas and afternoon visitations were important for social contact.